Previous dayApril 27, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 4.3 earthquake was recorded 153 km ESE of Petropavlovsk-Kamchatsky, Russia on April 27, 2026 at 23:05 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
-Coordinates: 52.401°, 160.617°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On April 27, 2026, worldwide seismic activity registered a magnitude 4.3 earthquake 153 km ESE of Petropavlovsk-Kamchatsky, Russia at 23:05 UTC.
+At a depth of 10.0 km, the event was shallow crustal.
+Geolocation places the event at 52.401°N, 160.617°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27